FIFO System: Nursing Job in Mining Industry

 Being a mining site nurse, you also get the privilege to be assigned to different locations, giving you the chance to explore and travel to different places, especially when you are on your extended time offs.
 The fulfillment as a nurse is also rewarding as you get to work on a team but at the same time, you get a first-hand experience in handling medical issues.

 However, there are also some disadvantages related to it.
 One of those is the fact that you will have an extended time away from your family and friends, thus compromising your personal relationships.
 You can also face some problems in body clock adaptation and plan social life events, as you will have some frequent changes in your roster schedule.

 At the end of the day, it’s your personal stand that will determine whether the advantages will outweigh its disadvantages in giving you a better career opportunity.
 Also, certain considerations have to be taken like talking things out with your partner or family, especially if your job require you to be away from home for an extended period of time.

-This article is written by Danny Duric.
-He is a blogger, mostly writing on topics related to business and HR.
-He loves researching and reading about unusual businesses and jobs.
-Currently examining the mining industry.
+Article Written By Danny Duric, a blogger on topics related to business and HR.
 Check out this source for information about getting a job in the Australian mining industry.